 - Load the COMSOL environment module from your compute node.
 Please do not try to run COMSOL from a login node.
 The current release version of COMSOL will be loaded but it may be possible to load older versions if necessary.

 If you're on a GPU node then use:

 - Please see the main RCC documentation for further information on using the RCC cluster: There are simple methods for mapping drives and connecting local storage to the cluster for data transfer.

 - For help getting started with COMSOL, please see the COMSOL Learning Center.
 There are extensive introductory tutorials and walkthrourghs avalable.
 There are also many tutorials and application examples available through the application library within COMSOL.
 The full documentation browser is also available.

-- When your reservation ends, stop your usage in the scheduler with the red "Log Off" button displayed in your current usage.
+- When your reservation ends, make sure you terminate COMSOL and then stop your usage in the scheduler with the red "Log Off" button displayed in your current usage.